Kings Head, Nova Scotia

-Kings Head, Nova Scotia is a headland at the end of Melmerby Beach Provincial Park in the Canadian province of Nova Scotia, located in Pictou County.
-It was the site of a lighthouse of wooden construction marking the entrance to Merigomish Harbour 31.
+Kings Head is a community and headland in the Canadian province of Nova Scotia, located in Pictou County.
+Home to Melmerby Beach Provincial Park, Kings Head was the site of a lighthouse of wooden construction marking the entrance to Merigomish Harbour 31.
 The light is no longer operational but the base building is now a private residence accessed by Levi White Road.